 What Can You Offer

 Dance Bands This covers both specialist dance bands (Scandinavian, Contra, Tango etc) to bands that play for free form dancing or late night rages.
-Apply in the Dance/Dance Band section of this category ensuring you put the type of dance eg. Heritage Ball, Scottish Ceilidh in the title section.
-If you need to include further information or explanations please put it in the notes section at the bottom of page 4 of the application.
+Ensure you put the type of dance eg. Heritage Ball, Scottish Ceilidh in the title section.
+If you need to include further information or explanations please put this in the notes section at the end of the application.

 Dance Display s All Dance Displays are 30 minutes in duration unless otherwise negotiated with the Festival Director and it is expected that groups will appear 3-4 times over the Easter weekend.
-This time period includes set-up and pack-down and it is recommended that if you are using live music you restrict the number of musicians to ensure the best use of performance time.
+It is recommended that if you are using live music you restrict the number of musicians to ensure the best use of performance time.
 We are interested in dance display groups that reflect the diversity of cultures that make up Australian society.
-Apply in the Dance Display section of this category.

 Number of Performers in Dance Acts: